igregson/ig/readme.md

-See `package.json` for relevant tasks.
+See `package.json` for build and deploy tasks.

-Served via Surge.sh